|Maps & Directions|

 Computer services maintains the college network and computing environment for students, faculty and staff.
-The college network and computing resources are governed by the Network Security Policy & Computer Use Statement, please review it to learn your rights and responsibilities while using the college's computing resources.
+The college network and computing resources are governed by the Network Security Policy & Computer Use Statement.
+You can obtain a copy from IT in Room 258 or 253.
+Please review it to learn your rights and responsibilities while using the college's computing resources.

 Computer services takes all issues seriously and works diligently to resolve submissions in the most timely manner possible.
 Please refer to the following submission guidelines to ensure your issue is handled in the most efficient way possible: